cfusting/conditional-growth/README.md

 [![Build Status](https://travis-ci.com/cfusting/conditional-growth.svg?branch=main)](https://travis-ci.com/cfusting/conditional-growth)

+### About

+This package provides the necessary tooling to grow virtual creatures made from three-dimensional blocks called voxels (3d pixels).
+Starting with one or more voxels new voxels are iteratively added based on the composition of nearby voxels and the current position.
+In the simulation environment some voxels are energetic and pulse, causing the virtual creatures to move around.

 ### Theory

 ![theory1](./docs/theory1.jpg)
 ![theory2](./docs/theory2.jpg)

-### About

-This package provides the necessary tooling to grow virtual creatures made from three-dimensional blocks called voxels (a 3d pixel).
-Starting with one or more voxels new voxels are iteratively added based on nearby voxels and the current position.
-Some voxels are energetic and pulse, causing the virtual creatures to move around.

 ### Building with Docker